 The INSPARK training program teaches individuals how to assess buildings for safe occupancy after a disaster such as an earthquake, wind, or flood event.
 The training is free and based upon nationally accepted post-disaster safety evaluation standards developed by the Applied Technology Council.

 INSPARK seeks professional architects, engineers, administrative personnel, construction personnel, emergency managers, county officials, building code enforcement, home inspectors, and especially those wanting to help after disaster!

 Email form to: firstname.lastname@example.org

 If you have any questions please call Hilda at 501-683-6700

-You must update your INSPARK membership by taking ATC-20 (Procedures for Post-Earthquake Safety Evaluation of Buildings) every 3 years.
+You must update your INSPARK membership by taking ATC-20 (Procedures for Post-Earthquake Safety Evaluation of Buildings) or the Cal OES SAP training every 3 years.